sondercoder/docker-pihole-sync/README.md

 # docker-pihole-sync
 A Docker Container To Sync Two Piholes.

+# A Fork
+From ShiromMakkad's awesome project.
+Customized to fit current example docker configuration from pihole.

 ## Introduction
 A Pihole runs your entire network.
 If it goes down, your whole network goes down.
 If you have a family at home, they're going to be pretty annoyed that the wifi goes out everytime you want to do some maintainence.
 The only solution to this problem is to have a redundant pihole on your network, but you don't want to change your settings in two different places.